ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "Marcus," I said, my voice carrying all the desperation and fear I could convey.
 "What have you done?"

 He looked up at me with eyes that already showed the first signs of cognitive enhancement—a depth of focus and clarity that hadn't been there during our earlier conversation.
 "I couldn't bear it anymore, Elias.
 The isolation, the grief, the weight of not knowing what David experienced.
-What made him leave me."
+What made him leave me.
+Every nanobot is a step toward the grave David chose first, and I'm done living on the wrong side of it."

 I knelt beside his chair, my hands reaching out to grasp his shoulders.
 "The augmentation can be reversed if we act quickly.
 The nanobots haven't reached full integration yet.
 We can stop this before you reach the Intelligence Horizon."